10.10.2022

 Hydrogen will contribute to decarbonization in the future.
 Important political decisions are currently being made to promote the hydrogen economy: the EU’s Delegated Act (DA) specifies how hydrogen emissions are to be accounted for, as well as the amount below which it is considered low-carbon, or “green”.
 The proposed methodology for hydrogen accounting in the DA differs from the established life cycle assessment (LCA) methodology.
 The choice of emission accounting methodology results in a different assessment of the climatic impact of hydrogen in the case of electrolysis.
 This is relevant in practice since the methodology chosen can be decisive for compliance with the threshold prescribed in the regulations, such as the EU taxonomy.

 Article 25 of the RED II makes a reference to the DA on gaseous and liquid fuels of non-biogenic origin.
-The draft of this DA was published in May 2022 and outlines, among other things, a methodology for greenhouse gas emission accounting for hydrogen.
-In addition to the RED II, the EU taxonomy also refers to the DA.
-There, a fixed threshold for green hydrogen is specified, but for the methodology of the balancing, among others, one can choose between the methodology according to DA and the holistic LCA approach according to ISO 14040/44 or 14067 (concretization for Carbon Footprint).
-In the following section, the differences in emissions accounting between the methodology proposed in the draft of the DA and a classical LCA are examined and the implications for practice are derived.
+It outlines a methodology for greenhouse gas emission accounting for hydrogen which is relevant when hydrogen is used as a fuel in the transportation sector.
+The draft of this DA was published in May 2022 and was adopted in February 2023 by the EU Commission.
+The EU taxonomy also refers to the DA.
+There, a fixed threshold for green hydrogen is specified.
+The exact methodology, however, is not determined.
+A choice is given between the methodology according to DA and the holistic LCA approach according to ISO 14040/44 or 14067 (concretization for Carbon Footprint).
+In the following, the differences in emissions accounting between the methodology proposed in the DA and a classical LCA are examined and the implications for practice are derived.

-For the comparison, hydrogen from electrolysis produced with different electricity sources is assessed, because in the case of electrolysis the electricity source is the most important factor influencing the climate impact of hydrogen [1].
-Figure 1 shows the global warming potential (GWP 100a) expressed in kilograms of CO2 equivalents per kilogram of hydrogen produced.
-Since the construction and disposal of plants are not accounted for in the DA, the climate impact calculated is lower compared to the LCA methodology.
-It is apparent that so-called “yellow” hydrogen produced using the German electricity mix in 2018 significantly exceeds the threshold from the EU taxonomy.
-For the LCA, the emission factor of the electricity mix including upstream chains (538 g CO2/kWh) from [2] is used, while the DA provides emission factors (446 g CO2/kWh) in the annex [3].
+Figure 2 shows the global warming potential (GWP 100a) expressed in kilograms of CO2 equivalents (CO2e) per kilogram of hydrogen produced.
+Since machinery and equipment is not accounted for in the DA, the climate impact calculated is lower compared to the LCA methodology.
+It is apparent that the so-called “yellow” hydrogen produced using the German electricity mix in 2018 significantly exceeds the threshold from the EU taxonomy.
+For the LCA, the emission factor of the electricity mix including upstream chains (538 g CO2e/kWh) from [2] is used, while for the DA a value from the draft of the Annex (446 g CO2e/kWh) is used [3].

 The differences between the two accounting methods for hydrogen are evident, especially in the case of renewables.
 In the DA, electricity from renewable sources has no climate impact since the plants are not included in the calculations.
-Therefore, the climate impact of hydrogen is almost zero.
-However, in a full LCA, plant construction and end-of-life are also accounted for.
-The resource intensity, especially of PV plants, therefore leads to a much higher CO2 footprint in the case of a holistic LCA.
-It is significant that, in addition to the selected methodology, the choice of the data basis also plays a decisive role.
+Therefore, the carbon footprint of green hydrogen is almost zero.
+However, a full LCA also takes into account the resources and energy required for plant construction and end-of-life.
+In particular, the higher emission factor of photovoltaic (PV) systems leads to a significantly higher carbon footprint in a holistic life cycle assessment.
+In addition to the selected methodology, the choice of the data basis also plays a decisive role.
 For PV plants in Germany, current data from [4] show a clear advantage over generic data from the widely used LCA database ecoinvent 3.8 [5].
 The specified threshold for green hydrogen is exceeded due to the data provided in the LCA database.
-Thus, even hydrogen produced with pure solar electricity may no longer be considered sustainable.
+Thus, even hydrogen produced solely from solar electricity may no longer be considered sustainable.

-To conclude, policies that set thresholds and define sustainable and non-sustainable economic activities are central to the transformation process to climate neutrality.
+To conclude, policies that set carbon footprint thresholds to define sustainable and non-sustainable business activities are needed for the transformation to climate neutrality.
 However, it is important to note that the methodology of emission accounting must be implementable for practitioners.
 In addition, it should be ensured that an applied threshold fits the selected methodology of emission accounting, which is not given in the case of the EU taxonomy as several methodologies can be chosen.

 This analysis was developed within the framework of the transfer research project Trans4ReaL (FKZ: 003EWT001A), which scientifically accompanies the living labs of the energy transition in the field of hydrogen.
 The evaluation serves as a first discussion basis for the emission accounting of “green” hydrogen.